 Administer the blocks in the following sequence: social engagement, nonsocial, joint attention, language-only, joint attention, nonsocial, social engagement, and language-only.
 Present a white screen on the computers and use a bell sound to alert the experimenter to start the next block.

-For social engagement, kneel behind the table between the computer monitors.
+For social engagement, lean on the table between the computer monitors.
 Be face-to-face with the infant.
 Maintain the infant’s attention so that the infant does not focus on the screens (as identical objects continue to appear).
 Look only at the infant throughout the condition.
 Do not look or point at the screens.

 Note: If the infant points at the pictures, try to pull the infant’s attention back, but do not follow the infant’s gaze.
 Ensure that joint attention is not present.
 Have a positive affect and respond contingently.
 In each block, sing children’s songs with hand motions, (e.g., Itsy Bitsy Spider, The Wheels on the Bus) and play peek-a-boo.
 Adapt as necessary to maintain the infant’s interest.
 Maintain positive affect throughout the block.